 Here are additional articles that might be of interest: Small Business Valuation Multiples Explained, How to Analyze a Business You’re Considering Buying, How to Write an Offer to Buy a Business, and How to Handle the Due Diligence Investigation When Buying a Business.

 If you have questions about business valuation, please contact me at (251) 990-5934 or Will@WilliamBruce.org.
-In addition to estimates of value using rule-of-thumb guidelines, we also produce written, fully documented business appraisals for banks, business buyers and sellers, minority / majority partners and others using at least two methodologies to come to a conclusion of market value.
+In addition to estimates of value using rule-of-thumb guidelines, we also produce written, fully documented business appraisals for banks, business buyers and sellers, minority / majority partners and others using at least two methodologies to come to a conclusion of market value for any particular business.

 # # #

-William Bruce is a business broker, an Accredited Business Intermediary and a business valuation specialist.
+William Bruce is an Accredited Business Intermediary (ABI) and a Senior Valuation Analyst (SVA) assisting buyers and sellers of privately held businesses in the transfer of ownership.
 He currently serves as president of the American Business Brokers Association.
-His practice includes consultations nationally on matters involving business valuations and transfers.
+His practice includes consulting services nationally on issues of business valuation and transfer.
 He may be reached at (251) 990-5934 or by email at Will@WilliamBruce.org.

 (C) Copyright William Bruce.
 All rights reserved.